-Purchasing life insurance early typically sets you up for your best term insurance rates.
-The average life insurance cost can increase by 8%, on average, for each year you delay.
-However, the moment you sign your policy, your rate is locked in and won't change during the policy's term.
+Getting life insurance coverage early often means getting your best rate: according to Investopedia, the cost of life insurance can increase every year you wait to get covered.
+But the moment you activate your policy, your rate is locked in and won’t change for the full length of your term.

-For example, a 40-year-old non-smoking male in good health could get a new, 20-year term policy with $1 million coverage for $2,172 a year.* However, if he were to purchase the same policy at age 41, his cost would rise to $2,340 a year—and he'd spend $2,508 annually if he waited another year.
+For example, as of 2025, a 40-year-old non-smoking male in good health could get a 10-year term policy with $1 million coverage for $54/mo.
+However, if he were to purchase the same policy at age 45, his cost for the same policy could rise to $73/mo.

 As you age, your average term life insurance costs increase.
 Based on our policies, we developed a term life insurance rates chart that shows the shift in premiums based on different age groups.
 The term life insurance cost quotes shown represent a 10-year term life insurance policy with a death benefit of $1 million for applicants in good health.

-In this scenario, the monthly term life insurance cost for a 35-year-old non-smoker would be $65.
-A 45-year-old non-smoker would pay a $135 monthly premium for the same policy.* By purchasing this policy at age 35 instead of 45, you could save $840 per year over the life of your policy.
+In this scenario, the monthly term life insurance cost for a 35-year-old male would be $37/mo.
+A 45-year-old would pay a $73/mo for the same policy.
+By purchasing this policy at age 35 instead of 45, you could save $432 per year over the life of your policy.

 If you wait until later in life, you should understand that term life insurance rates for seniors are significantly higher.
 Still, term life insurance rates tend to be more affordable than permanent life insurance for seniors because it provides coverage for a specified period, and it doesn't include a cash value component.